In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Introduction

 \section{Introduction}

-The regulation problem in single-cells and cell populations has attracted a lot of attention over the past recent years because of its importance in applications such as in bioreactors (drug production), disease treatment (homeostasis restoring) or network discovery.
-Various ways for controlling single cells or cell populations exist.
-The first one is the so-called in-vivo control where controllers are implemented inside cells using biological elements (genes, RNA, proteins, etc.) using synthetic biology and bioengineering techniques.
+The regulation problem of single-cells and the regulation problem of cell populations have attracted a lot of attention in recent years because of their potential in applications such as in bioreactors \cite{Chubukov:16,Briat:17ACS}, disease treatment (homeostasis restoring \cite{Schukur:16}), etc. Various ways for controlling single cells or cell populations exist.
+Among these is the so-called in-vivo control where controllers are implemented inside cells using biological elements (genes, RNA, proteins, etc.) using synthetic biology and bioengineering techniques.
 Theoretical works have suggested that certain motifs could achieve perfect adaptation for the controlled network.
-Notably, circuits relying on an annihilation reaction of the controller species have proven to be a credible solution to the regulation problem; see e.g. \cite{Klavins:10,Briat:15e,Qian:17,Lillacci:17,Olsman:17,Annunziata:17}.
-Other designs involve, for instance, phosphorylation cycles exhibiting an ultrasensitive behavior \cite{Cuba:17}.
+Notably, circuits relying on an annihilation reaction of the controller species have proven to be a credible solution to the regulation problem; see e.g. \cite{Klavins:10,Briat:15e,Qian:17,Olsman:17,Annunziata:17}.
+Other designs involve, for instance, phosphorylation cycles exhibiting an ultrasensitive behavior \cite{Cuba:17} or autocatalytic reactions \cite{Briat:16a,Briat:19:Logistic}.
 The alternative to in-vivo control is the so-called in-silico control in which control functions are moved outside the cells and are relegated to a digital computer \cite{Khammash:11,Uhlendorf:12,Menolascina:14,Fiore:16,Milias:16,Lugagne:17}.
-Actuation can be performed using light (optogenetics) or using chemical inducers (microfluidics) whereas measurements are mostly performed via the use of fluorescent molecules (e.g. GFP) whose copy number can be estimated using time-lapse microscopy or flow cytometry.
+Actuation can be performed using light (optogenetics) or using chemical inducers (microfluidics) whereas measurements are mostly performed via the use of fluorescent molecules (such as the Green Fluorescent Protein -- or GFP) whose copy number can be estimated using time-lapse microscopy or flow cytometry.